Launch Your Science Career at UIW

 There are many careers open to students with a biochemistry degree.
 Students wishing to pursue medical school or advanced study in fields such as pharmacy or other health fields will be well prepared to move on to such professional programs.
 Students may also advance directly to the workforce as a clinical research assistant, lab technician, forensic scientist or other positions in biotechnology, product development, higher education, private labs, government, hospitals and medical centers, to name a few.

-Careers in the biochemistry field are expected to grow by seven percent between now and 2032, according to the U.S. Bureau of Labor Statistics.
+Careers in the biochemistry field are expected to grow by nine percent between now and 2033, according to the U.S. Bureau of Labor Statistics.

 Earnings Potential in Biochemistry:

-The national median wage for biochemists and biophysicists was $103,810 as of 2022.Examples of Career Opportunities:
+The national median wage for biochemists and biophysicists was $103,650 as of 2024.Examples of Career Opportunities:

 - Analysis and Research